circleconstantpi/archimedes/Python_Scripts/README.md

 </p>
 <br/>

+In Proposition II he is using the last statement for the introduction of an upper and a lower bound for the base of such a right-handed triangle.

 <p align="center">
 <img src="\images/archimedes_figure4.png" alt="Figure 3"><br/>
 Figure 4: Archimedes, Measurement of a Circle, geometrical model for one edge of the inner regular polygon